0

 • Complete the issuance application in the OEDIT application portal and submit all issuance application materials:

-• photos that document the rehabilitation work
+• Photos that document the rehabilitation work

-• your project cost worksheet
+• Your project cost worksheet

-3. the expenses are categorized appropriately as qualified or non-qualified following IRC 47
+3. The expenses are categorized appropriately as qualified or non-qualified following IRC 47

-4. it accurately describes the scope of testing conducted in accordance with General Auditing Standards and declares that the project costs comply with the standards for rehabilitation adopted by IRC 47 and Colorado Revised Statute 39-22-514.5
+4. It accurately describes the scope of testing conducted in accordance with General Auditing Standards and declares that the project costs comply with the standards for rehabilitation adopted by IRC 47 and Colorado Revised Statute 39-22-514.5

 4. Claim the tax credit

-5. Transfer a tax credit
+6. Transfer a tax credit

-Under current law, this program expires on December 31, 2029, so you need to reserve your tax credit before that date.
+Under current law, this program expires on December 31, 2032, so you need to reserve your tax credit before that date.

 Colorado’s Commercial Historic Rehabilitation Tax Credit began in 1990.
 In 2014, House Bill 14-1311 passed with overwhelming bipartisan support to expand and update the credit.
 The legislature budgeted $10 million annually in state income tax credits.
 Half of the funding is for small projects and half is for large projects.
 This designation ensures representation for projects in rural communities and small projects.